Frank Mathers: Career

-Mathers attended the Maple Leafs' training camp prior to their 1948–49 season and signed a three-year contract with the team.
-Although he committed to play in the professional league, he announced he would attend summer school either in Ottawa or Manitoba to complete his Bachelor of Science degree and enrol at dentistry school.
+Mathers attended the Maple Leafs' training camp before their 1948–49 season and signed a three-year contract with the team.
+Although he committed to play in the professional league, he announced he would attend summer school either in Ottawa or Manitoba to complete his Bachelor of Science degree and enroll at a dentistry school.
 After playing 15 games with the Maple Leafs, Mathers agreed to be re-assigned to their American Hockey League (AHL) affiliate, the Pittsburgh Hornets, so he could continue to play ice hockey.
 On December 3, 1948, Smythe officially re-assigned Mathers and Les Costello to the Hornets.
-After spending the season with the Hornets, Mathers attended the Leafs' training camp prior to the 1949–50 season where he subsequently fractured his toe.
+After spending the season with the Hornets, Mathers attended the Leafs' training camp before the 1949–50 season where he subsequently fractured his toe.

 In 1952, Mathers announced he had plans to leave the AHL and settle down in Pittsburgh with his family.
 Although a friend said he had plans to pursue his dentistry degree, Mathers later announced he just wanted to find a stable job in Pittsburgh.
 In 1954, Mathers and teammate Gilles Mayer were chosen for the American Hockey League's all-star team.
 He received 24 votes to beat out Emile Francis of the Cleveland Barons.
 The following year, he was the only unanimous choice for the 1954-55 American Hockey League all-star team.